 If you have a home router or broadband modem, it is not uncommon for these devices to experience problems, causing a website or web page not to work.
-One common problem that routers have is in their routing tables, resulting in websites not being found.
+One common problem that routers have is in their routing tables, resulting in websites not found.
 It is also possible for it to appear that all sites work except one website.

 To help verify you are not having a problem with your router or modem, disconnect the power cable to them and leave them disconnected for 10 seconds.
 After waiting, plug the power back into the devices, wait a few seconds, and then try the web page or website again.

-Make sure when you try the web page again that you refresh your browser (usually by pressing the F5 key on the keyboard).
+Make sure when you try the web page again you refresh your browser (usually by pressing the F5 key on the keyboard).
 Otherwise, the computer may use a cached version of the web page.

 Test site using an online service